 Retrofit Drainage Grate Minimizing Gaps In Roadway

-As an experienced Delray Beach bicycle accident lawyer, we heavily litigated the above-referenced case with the City of Boynton Beach.
+Our experienced Delray Beach legal team heavily litigated the above-referenced bike accident case with the City of Boynton Beach.
 The parties were able to reach a settlement on the first day of the scheduled 5-day jury trial.
-You can read more about the case above:

 One of the main reasons this is effective is because, even if your reflectors work as intended, they’re only going to protect you from people behind you.
 Drivers approaching a cyclist from the rear at night have headlights on.
 Those headlights, in theory, will bounce off the reflectors and alert the driver that a cyclist is near, thereby avoiding your wrongful death.